prcutler/paulcutler.org/docs/blog/posts/2026/2026-01-01-what-i-am-watching-q4/q42025-what-i-am-watching.md

 Because there is a lot of football that isn't accounted for, which is why my total watchlist is down.
 Well, that and a bit of gaming took out a chunk in November and I was traveling half of December.

+I plan on continuing to track my watchlist monthly, though I'm unsure if I'll keep blogging it.
+A small part of me is tempted to do what Steven Soderbergh does, and track **everything**.
+But I probably really don't want to know how much time I spend watching baseball and football.

 Highlights include K-Pop Demon Hunters, Peacemaker S2, Task, Wake Up Dead Man, One Battle After Another, and Pluribus.
 I was disappointed with A House of Dynamite, The Roses, Relay, and Good Fortune.